 5. Restart WMI Provider Host on Windows 10 Creators Update

-- Press Win + R to launch the Run command, typing “services.msc” into the search box and then hit Enter.
+- Typing services.msc into the search box and then hit Enter.

 - Scroll down the Service items to select Windows Management Instrumentation and then click Restart.